Hall of Justice (San Francisco): History

 The second Hall of Justice (1912–61) was rebuilt at the same site to a design by city architect Newton J. Tharp.
 Tharp's drawings were approved by the Board of Police commissioners on March 5, 1909, and construction on the second Hall was completed in 1912.
 The half-circle, fan-shaped windows on the fourth floor appear in numerous police dramas such as The Lineup in the 1950s and Ironside, the American television program starring Raymond Burr, in the 1960s.
 The San Francisco Hall of Justice is also frequently mentioned in the works of Dashiell Hammett and James Patterson.
 It was demolished in 1968.
 After the third Hall of Justice was completed in 1960, operations moved there and the old Hall of Justice was demolished in 1968; a hotel, the Hilton San Francisco Financial District, was completed in 1971 and currently stands on this site.

 The current Hall of Justice at 850–880 Bryant Street served as the San Francisco Police Department's operational headquarters until 2015.
 It is internally referred to as "850 Bryant" and "the hall".
 The complex serves as the main San Francisco County Jail, as well as base of operations and headquarters for the San Francisco Sheriff's Department, and garage for the majority of vehicles for the SFPD.
 The San Francisco Police motorcycle traffic division is completely based there as well.
 In 1994 the Hall was renamed for Thomas J. Cahill, the Chief of the SFPD from 1958 to 1970.

-The San Francisco Hall of Justice houses Jail #3 and Jail #4 for the San Francisco County Superior Court criminal division.
-It formerly served as the location of the Office of the Chief Medical Examiner and city morgue; those offices moved to a new facility in the city's Bayview district in November 2017.
+The San Francisco Hall of Justice housed Jail #3 and Jail #4 for the San Francisco County Superior Court criminal division.
+County Jail #4, on the 7th floor, closed September 5, 2020.
+The Hall of Justice formerly served as the location of the Office of the Chief Medical Examiner and city morgue; those offices moved to a new facility in the city's Bayview district in November 2017.